anna-wojcik/Todos-list-react/README.md

 ![alt text](<todos-list-react task add.gif>)

 ### Downloading example tasks
 You can download example tasks by clicking on the button "Pobierz przykładowe zadania".
+This is possible through an asynchronous shot in the Redux Saga.

 ![alt text](<todos-list-react downoload tasks.gif>)